kotor-speedruns/kotor-speedruns.github.io/Route Guides/Any% NMG.md

       - This also helps us hit Bastila's XP threshold
     - Swap to Carth and open door on left (before the force field)
     - Swap to MC and rescue Zaalbar
-    - *Party: Add Carth and Keep Mission when prompted*
+    - *Party: Add Carth, Keep Mission when prompted*
     - Run MC slightly into Zaalbar's cell for protection from the Gamorreans
     - Swap to Carth and lower force field
     - Swap to Mission and [Buffer GP Warp](<./Techniques/GP Warp#buffered-gp-warps>) to teleport MC
   - *If you choose not to use the above strat:*
     - Activate Solo Mode and place Mission next to ladder
     - Run to cell and free Zaalbar
-    - *Party: Add Carth and Keep Mission when prompted*
+    - *Party: Add Carth, Keep Mission when prompted*
     - Switch to Mission and leave by ladder
     - Reenter sewers
     - Throw frag grenade at rakghouls